Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 What jobs do most introverts have?

-Most introverts prefer working in jobs that they can do solo or with limited interaction, so online and freelance jobs often come top of mind.
+Most introverts prefer working in jobs that they can do solo or with limited interaction, so online and freelance jobs often come to mind.
 Introverts love peace and quiet, so jobs with less noise and distraction are perfect for them.

 What are the top 5 worst jobs for introverts?